 The platform is now available to all, and users can add one free “region” using an addon Unity3D “unitypackage” merged with custom content.

-Other tests of Sine.space for Gerry Anderson’s Black Rock Laboratory (Supercar) and Space City (Fireball XL5) regions, RGU Oil Rig and NASA International Space Station (ISS) are in separate posts.
+Other tests of Sine.space for Gerry Anderson’s Black Rock Laboratory (Supercar) and Space City (Fireball XL5) regions, RGU Oil Rig, the Space Station from the movie 2001, and NASA International Space Station (ISS) are in separate posts.
 These are not publicly accessible and are mounted on development servers for testing only.

 - Website: http://sinewave.space/